Skip to content

 Lockbox or Bank Withholding – your bank splits your credit card sales between your bank account and the MCA provider

-Payments could be taken daily, most common with the first repayment method, or weekly.
-Because merchant cash advance providers charge a flat fee, there is no benefit to you for prepayment.
+Payments could be taken daily, most common with the first 2 repayment methods, or weekly which is reserved for more stable borrower profiles.
+Because merchant cash advance providers charge a flat fee, for most lenders there is no benefit to you for prepayment.
 Unlike paying off a traditional, amortizing loan early, you’ll realize no savings on interest.

 The disadvantage to picking the ACH withdrawal repayment method is that you have to make sure the funds for the payment are in your business checking account, otherwise the payment could bounce.
 The lockbox method delays the release of credit card sales by a day, which could lead to further cash flow issues.
 Whatever repayment method your MCA provider chooses, put it in your budget and plan for it.